Brazzo978/engarde/Docs/Setup.md

 and lastly it will ask for the wireguard server port , you can leave 51820 since its gona be used only by engarde in this case.

+Once installed if rerun the script will present to you a menù with the following options:
+      1) Show the status of Engarde service
+      2) Restart Engarde service
+      3) Show wireguard service status
+      4) Restart Wireguard service
+      5) toggle port forwarding to Client
+      6) Regenerate client config file
+      7) Removes everything the script did from the system
+      8) exit from the menù

 You should find in the root of the system a file named client_config.sh , we will need this file on the client before setup so copy it locally and upload to the root directory of the client before running the client installation script.